numbas/editor-docs/source/question-parts.rst

             Only applies to :term:`match choices with answers` parts.
 "One from each row" means that the student can only select one answer from each row.
 "Checkboxes" means that the student can select any number of choice-answer pairs.

         Custom marking matrix
-            If the checkbox is ticked, the :ref:`jme` expression in the box below is evaluated and used to assign numbers of marks to choices.
+            If the checkbox is ticked, the :ref:`JME <jme>` expression in the box below is evaluated and used to assign numbers of marks to choices.
 For :term:`choose one/several from a list` parts, the expression should evaluate to a list of numbers, while for :term:`match choices with answers` it should evaluate to a list of lists of numbers.

         Marking matrix
             Define the choices available to the student and the number of marks to award for choosing them.